-I am not really a fan of tomatoes, but I had to change my mind after eating this dish at my mother-in-law’s place.
-Provencal tomatoes, or tomates à la provençale in French, originates in the Provence region of France, where she is from, near Avignon.
-And she is in her own words, une Gourmande (French for a luxurious foodie).
+I am not really a fan of tomatoes, but I had to change my mind after eating this warm French starter at my parents-in-law’s house in the South of France.
+A traditional recipe, Provencal tomatoes (tomates à la provençale as it is called in French), originates in the Provence region of France, near Avignon.
+And bonus, the recipe is really easy to prepare and can be served as a starter or a side dish.

 Picking fresh tomatoes

-Now, if you wanted to cook this like a true Gourmande, you have to get the tomatoes fresh from the marché.
+Now, if you wanted to cook this like a true gourmande (french word for foodie), you have to get the tomatoes fresh from the marché.
 Parisians like their Sunday Farmers’ markets, but they are nothing like the markets in Provence.

 Imagine the bright sunshine, the little town square in Isle-sur-la-Sorgue with its cobblestone streets.
 Locals bustling about with their straw baskets filled to the brim with fresh produce and flowers.
 These are the types of tomatoes a true gourmand would go for, fresh from the farm.